kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 ### §93.307   Minimum flight altitudes.

-Except in an emergency, or if otherwise necessary for safety of flight, or unless otherwise authorized by the responsible Flight Standards Office for a purpose listed in §93.309, no person may operate an aircraft in the Special Flight Rules Area at an altitude lower than the following:
+Except in an emergency, or if otherwise necessary for safety of flight, or unless otherwise authorized by the responsible Flight Standards Office for a purpose listed in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.309   General operating procedures.|§93.309]], no person may operate an aircraft in the Special Flight Rules Area at an altitude lower than the following:

 \(a\) *Minimum sector altitudes*—(1) *Commercial air tours*—(i) *Marble Canyon Sector.* Lees Ferry to Boundary Ridge: 6,000 feet MSL.